 Trade payables to related parties also include accrual of liquidated damages to be paid to Multicare Pharmaceuticals Philippines, Inc. due to late deliveries of inventories.

-Output VAT payable is presented as net of input VAT of P2.83 million and P1.31 million as at March 31, 2021 and 2020, respectively.
-As at March 31, 2021 and 2020, output VAT payable has a gross amount of P2.89 million and P1.74 million, respectively.
+Output VAT payable is presented as net of input VAT of P12.52 million and P2.83 million as at March 31, 2022 and 2021, respectively.
+As at March 31, 2022 and 2021, output VAT payable has a gross amount of nil and P2.89 million, respectively.